dinhomathias/Amc/Avoiding-flood-limits.md

 ![test_result](https://user-images.githubusercontent.com/16870636/28393529-e753ea26-6cef-11e7-981f-35b98fcddd61.png) |
 ---|

-> **Note:** such way of MQ usage may become overkill in future as more convenient interface would be implemented, but as being said it would remain backwards-compatible.

 > **Recommendations:**<br>
 As stated in [`@queuedmessage` docs](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.messagequeue.html#telegram.ext.messagequeue.queuedmessage), for now the user needs to provide the `isgroup` boolean argument to wrapped methods or rely on `False` default.
 If you need to use MQ with group-type messages, you could determine the message type by checking `chat_id` (for group-type messages it would be < 0 ).
 However, this is not officially documented in [Telegram's Bot docs](https://core.telegram.org/bots/) and therefore prone to change in future.
 Use it on your own risk.
 The more reliable way is to make a request to API to determine chat type before sending message and cache the result.
 We're working on implementing this approach, so stay tuned.